aliutkus/torchsearchsorted/README.md

 * `b` is of shape either `(1, ncols_v)` or `(nrows, ncols_v)`.
 * `out` is either `None` or of shape `(nrows, ncols_v)`.
 If provided and of the right shape, the result is put there.
 This is to avoid costly memory allocations if the user already did it.

 the output is of size as `(nrows, ncols_v)`.
-Only works with pytorch tensors that are already on the GPU.
+If all input tensors are on GPU, a cuda version will be called.
+Otherwise, it will be on CPU.

 **Disclaimers**